rust-lang/blog.rust-lang.org/posts/2023-12-21-async-fn-rpit-in-traits.md

 }
 ```

 Starting in Rust 1.75, you can use **return-position `impl Trait` in trait** (RPITIT) definitions and in trait impls.
-For example, you could use this to write a trait that returns an iterator:
+For example, you could use this to write a trait method that returns an iterator:

 ```rust
 trait Container {